TarnNished/spring-proj1/README.md

 # spring-proj1
-first project which i learned spring
+i learned spring with this project